 Like ROE, the SDI depends on how average equity is defined.
 Accountants do not agree on the best way to define average equity.
-All agree that average equity should include start equity $E_0$ and fresh injections to equity such as equity grants and paid-in capital in the year, weighted for the time of injection.
-Average equity should also include revenue grants RG, the discount on public debt $A \cdot (m-c)$ , and the discount on expenses DX because these profit grants are equity grants in disguise.
+All agree that average equity should include start equity E_0 and fresh injections to equity such as equity grants and paid-in capital in the year, weighted for the time of injection.
+Average equity should also include revenue grants RG, the discount on public debt $A \cdot (m-c)$, and the discount on expenses DX because these profit grants are equity grants in disguise.
 Opinion differs, however, whether average equity should also include true profit in the current year.
 When average equity excludes true profit in the current year, then the measure of subsidy in the SDI more closely resembles a present-value measure.
 For this reason, it is preferable to exclude true profit in the current year from measures of average equity.

-As in Yaron (1992a and 1992b), the formulae in this paper include true profit TP in average equity (e.g., equation 16).
-Primarily, the use of average equity can be seen as a practical solution to imperfect data without knowledge of the timing of injections to equity, accrual of profit, and dividend pay-outs.
-In particular, the external analysts often has data only on annual profit and only on equity at the start and end of the year.
-The use of start equity would be more consistent with economic paradigms based on net present cost, but this approach would require more accurate data than is normally available to external analysts.
+As in Yaron (1992a, 1992b), the formulae in this monograph include true profit TP in average equity (e.g., equation 2.15).
+This recognizes that owners could, in principle, withdraw true profit as it accrues.
+If they choose not to, then it is as if they withdrew true profit but injected it back as paid-in capital.
+If average equity includes true profit, then the measure does not depend on this arbitrary choice made by owners.
+Also, the use of average equity can be seen as a practical solution to imperfect data without knowledge of the timing of injections to equity, accrual of profit, and dividend pay-outs.
+The use of start equity would be more consistent with economic paradigms based on net present cost, but this approach would require more accurate data than are normally available to external analysts.
 The use of average equity rather than start equity is a compromise necessitated by the available data.

 Unfortunately, this definition of average equity is inconsistent with the way some other rates are measured.
 For example, suppose that a DFI has a constant balance through a year of 100 of debt and 100 of paid-in capital.
 Suppose that in a year the DFI pays 10 in interest for the debt and that it accrues a true profit of 10.
-The common way to measure the rate of interest on the debt is as 10/[(100+100)/2]=0.10.
-At the same time, the rate of return on equity with true profit included in average equity is 10/[(100+100+10)/2]=0.095.
+The common way to measure the rate of interest on the debt is as 10/[(100 + 100)/2] = 0.10.
+At the same time, the rate of Return on Equity with true profit included in average equity is 10/[(100 + 100 + 10)/2] = 0.095.
 These two measures are inconsistent.

 This can be reconciled in two ways.
 The first recognizes that the interest on the debt was paid throughout the year and not just at the end, so the DFI had to finance the interest with 10 of debt.
-Then the measure of the interest rate on debt is 10/[(100+100+10)/2]=0.095, the same as the common way to measure rates of return on equity.
+Then the measure of the interest rate on debt is 10/[(100 + 100 + 10)/2] = 0.095, the same as the common way to measure rates of Return on Equity.

 The second way to reconcile the measures is to assume that owners measure their returns not on average funds used but rather on start funds invested.
 This is similar to the practice of measuring the effective annual interest rate on a loan as if its balance did not change in the course of a year.
-In this case, the measure of the rate of return on equity is 10/[(100+100)/2]=0.10, the same as the common way to measure rates of interest on debt.
+In this case, the measure of the rate of Return on Equity is 10/[(100 + 100)/2] = 0.10, the same as the common way to measure rates of interest on debt.